WaterRower Oxbridge Rowing Machine Review

 Consumer Reviews

-Consumers couldn’t stop mentioning how beautiful the rower looks!
-Pictures really don’t give it justice.
-You have to see one in person to understand what all the hype is about with the Oxbridge.
+Consumers couldn’t stop mentioning how beautiful the rower looks.
+Pictures really don’t give it justice, IMO.
+You have to see one in person.

 Click here to read the full WaterRower Oxbridge Rower reviews.